 - From the navigation panel, go to Advanced Settings > Administration > Operation Mode. - 2.
-Select any of these operation modes: - Wireless router mode (default): In wireless router mode, the wireless router connects to the Internet and provides Internet access to available devices on its own local network. - Repeater mode: This mode turns the router into a wireless repeater to extend the range of your signal. - Access Point mode: In this mode, the router creates a new wireless network on an existing network. - 3.
-Click Save.
+Select any of these operation modes: - Wireless router mode / AiMesh Router mode (Default): In wireless router mode, the wireless router connects to the Internet and provides Internet access to available devices on its own local network. - Access Point(AP) mode / AiMesh Router in AP mode: In this mode, the router creates a new wireless network on an existing network. - Repeater mode: In Repeater mode, TUF-BE3600 wirelessly connects to an existing wireless network to extend the wireless coverage.
+In this mode, the firewall, IP sharing, and NAT functions are disabled. - Media Bridge: This setup requires two wireless routers.
+The second router serves as a media bridge where multiple devices such as Smart TVs and gaming consoles can be connected via ethernet.